aimtiaz11/oracle-jdbc-tester/README.md

 ## How to run

-Clone this repository and then run:
+Clone this repository and then run below Maven command to build the executable JAR file.

 ```
 mvn clean package
 ```

-Or download the JAR file from [release](https://github.com/aimtiaz11/jdbc-tester/releases) page.
+Alternatively, download the JAR file from [release](https://github.com/aimtiaz11/jdbc-tester/releases) page.

-Execute the JAR file with the following 3 parameters with schema name, password and JDBC connection details:
+Execute the JAR file with the following 3 parameters with schema name, password and JDBC connection string:

 ```sh
 java -jar target/jdbc-tester-1.1.jar <schema_name> <schema_password> jdbc:oracle:thin:@//<host>:<port>/<SID>